qais20/CoderCo-Learning/git/README.md

 Git commit -m "" - Push to rremote repo wih message Git Push - To push the local repo from staging area to the remote repo Git Pull - To pull the remote repo into my local repo

+what is the purpose of committing? what is branching? master,realease,developer branches... what is the puprose of pull request? review code before intergrating, keeps a record, maintain a high code quality,assign team members git branch - creates  new branch
+Git checkout 'branch name' - to get onto a new branch